stephanieschoch/evalbias_evalnlgeval2020/README.md

 # framing-bias-nlg-eval
-This repository contains the supplementary spreadsheet and data collection information for the empirical analysis in "This is a Problem, Don't You Agree?"
+This repository contains the supplementary data csv file and data collection information for the empirical analysis in "This is a Problem, Don't You Agree?"
 Framing and Bias in Human Evaluation for Natural Language Generation.

 (Under Construction)